Emergency Dentist New York

 • Same-day appointment: When you get in touch with our office, we work quickly to get you seen the same day as well as offer first-aid tips over the phone to help manage any symptoms you are experiencing.
 On top of providing same-day appointments, we’re happy to be open on weekends and during evening hours of the day for your convenience.

 • Emergency exam: After you arrive at our office, Dr. Newman will perform an emergency exam and determine if digital X-rays are needed to better understand your dental issue.
-He’ll also do what he can to immediately mitigate any and all discomfort.
+He’ll also do what he can to immediately mitigate any discomfort.

 • Review findings: Following your exam, our team will break down our findings with you and recommend services that will treat your symptoms and prevent future problems.
 This treatment plan is customized for you and includes estimated costs and the amount of time it will take to complete.